bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 75°
-- Cloudy
+- Partly Cloudy
-- 66% humidity
+- 69% humidity
 - 12 mph wind
-- 84% cloud cover
+- 44% cloud cover
 - 44 AQI 🟩
 - 1.08 inches of rain in the past 24 hours
 - 0.42 inches of rain expected in the next 72 hours